 Are you or someone you know facing an Assault-Family Violence charge that resulted from a dispute or altercation in Fort Worth, Arlington, or a surrounding city?
 If so, you need an experienced Fort Worth Criminal Lawyer to fight on your behalf.

 The applicable section of Texas Penal Code §22.01 states that a person commits the misdemeanor offense of assault if the person: (1) Intentionally, knowingly, or recklessly causes bodily injury to another, including the person’s spouse.

-Under Texas Law, you can be charged with assault family violence if the altercation is between siblings, your spouse, a parent, dating partner or any member of the household.
+Under Texas law, you can be charged with assault family violence if the altercation is between siblings, your spouse, a parent, a dating partner, or any member of the household.
 An Assault-Family Violence conviction in Fort Worth has serious consequences.
 If there is a family violence finding you are not allowed to carry a firearm.
 In addition, you are not entitled to a non-disclosure (sealing of your record) with a family violence conviction.